bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 ### StatusContribution
 * Accepts ethers, calculated token amounts, forwards ethers to ContributionWallet, finalises the crowdsale
 * Calls MiniMe's `generateTokens(...)` to generate tokens according to ETH contribution and the rules
-* My comments on the code can be found in [StatusContribution.md](StatusContribution.md)
+* Further comments on the code can be found in [StatusContribution.md](StatusContribution.md)
 * Source [../contracts/StatusContribution.sol](../contracts/StatusContribution.sol) that includes the following files:
   * [../contracts/Owned.sol](../contracts/Owned.sol)
   * [../contracts/MiniMeToken.sol](../contracts/MiniMeToken.sol)